Surnet/swagger-jsdoc/README.md

 };
 ```

-The only way you can make use of this definition is by using the CLI as following:
+One way you can make use of this definition is by using the CLI as following:

 ```sh
 $ swagger-jsdoc.js -d example/v2/swaggerDef.js example/v2/route*.js